Depression Self-Assessment: Shine Light On Your Mental Health

 - Provide time and space for self-reflection

-- Reevaluate personal perspectives and goals
+- Encourage us to reevaluate personal perspectives and goals

-- Increases empathy and compassion
+- Help us increase empathy and compassion

-- Develop coping skills
+- Prompt us develop coping skills

-Health risk related to depression?
+Health risks related to depression

 The discomfort and anxiety-inducing symptoms of depression can negatively impact a person’s mental well-being.
 Considerable chronic illnesses have also been connected to elevated rates of depression, including: